The Process of Getting an Immigrant Visa

 Step 3 - Prepare for the Visa Interview

-We are the third step in the immigrant visa process.
+We are at the third step in the immigrant visa process.

 Once all of the required forms and documents have been submitted to the National Visa Center (NVC), an appointment will be scheduled for the foreign-born Applicant at a U.S. consulate post abroad.
 Once scheduled, the Applicant still has some work to do to prepare for the visa interview.
 Here are three things that an Applicant should do before his or her interview.